GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 I see money in your future.
-It's not yours though.
+> 🥠 You love Chinese food.

 ### Where you can find me